 Soaring 634 meters above the city, Tokyo Skytree is the tallest structure in Japan and one of the most exciting places for families to visit.
 From lightning-fast elevators to dizzying glass floors and sprawling city views, this iconic tree-inspired tower in Tokyo, Japan feels like a futuristic adventure in the sky.
 Whether you’re spotting Mt.
-Fuji or pretending you’re in a spaceship, kids and grown-ups alike will love the magic of this towering observatory.
-You can book Tokyo Skytree tickets online in advance to skip the lines at the tower, and keep an eye out for the name in Japanese (東京スカイツリー) as you explore.
+Fuji or pretending you’re in a spaceship, kids and grown-ups alike will love the magic of standing in the observation deck of the Tokyo Skytree.
+You can book tickets online in advance to skip the lines at the tower, and keep an eye out for the name Tokyo Skytree in Japanese (東京スカイツリー) as you explore.
 It’s an unforgettable experience that begins the moment your feet leave the ground.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!